 Dr. Michael W. Chung, MD is a physiatrist in San Diego, CA specializing in physiatry (physical medicine & rehabilitation) and general practice.
-He graduated from University of California, Los Angeles (UCLA), David Geffen School of Medicine.
+He graduated from Albany Medical College.
 Dr. Michael W. Chung, MD is affiliated with UC San Diego Health, Regents of the University of California and UC San Diego Health.

 Spinal Cord Stimulation (SCS)